anoyomoose/emergenv/README.md

 `rekey` rewrites *all* `.age` files (see [rekey](#rekey)); there is deliberately no per-file version, because an `.age` doesn't reveal its recipients and a forgotten file would silently stay readable by the revoked key.

-See [Security](#security) on why this isn't enough when a key is actually compromised.
+Re-keying only stops the removed key decrypting *future* commits - it can still decrypt the old `.age` blobs already in git history.
+So when access genuinely needs to end - a compromised key, **or a person who has left** - also **rotate the affected secret values** (`edit` + commit), not just the recipient set.
+See [Security](#security).

 ### Onboard a new server